Learn How To Use The Arbitrage Calculator

 Welcome to the arbitrage calculator website.
 We have built all the tools you need to make your sports betting (and specifically your arb) experience better!
-You old arber you!
-Below we have an arbitrage calculator and also some more information about arbitrages in general.
+You savvy arber you!
+Below we have an arbitrage calculator, also known as an arb calculator or a sure bet calculator and some more information about arbitrages in general.

 How does the arbitrage calculator work?

-Our arbitrage calculator allows you to enter the odds of two (or more) different bets to detetmine how much you should stake on each to guarantee a profit.
+Our arbitrage calculator allows you to enter the odds of two (or more) different bets to determine how much you should stake on each to guarantee a profit.

 What is an arbitrage bet?

-An arbitrage (or arb for short) also known as 'surebets', 'surewins' and 'miraclebets' are bet types whereby a bettor wagers on a series of events that guarantees a profit no matter the outcome of a given event.
+An arbitrage (or arb for short) also known as 'surebets', 'surewins' and 'miraclebets' are bet types whereby a bettor wagers on a series of events that guarantees a profit no matter the outcome of a given event, or at worst, guarantees that no money can be lost but money can still be won depending on the result of an event.

-Arbitrage bets work by taking advantage of discrepancy in prices of the same event with different Sportsbooks in a way that can ensure the bettor profits no matter the outcome of the event.
+Arbitrage bets work by taking advantage of discrepancy in prices of the same event with different Sportsbooks in a way that can ensure the bettor can't lose money no matter the outcome of the event.

 What is a sports arbitrage betting example?